Do You Need Full Coverage on a Financed Car?

 • /

-• Do I Need Full Coverage on a Financed Car?
+• Do You Need Full Coverage on a Financed Car?

-Many people don’t buy a car outright.
-They finance it.
+Many people don’t buy a car outright; they finance it.
 After the sticker price, tax, tag and title are calculated, your head may still be spinning while thinking about the whirlwind of emotions.
-Getting a new car is exciting, but it can be expensive.
+Getting a new car is exciting, but it can be expensive, especially once you tack on auto insurance.

-But don’t worry, we’ve got you covered.
-These are the key details you need to know about auto insurance when your vehicle is financed.
+But don’t worry — we’ve got you covered.
+These are the key details about required insurance on financed cars.

-Do I Need Full Coverage on a Financed Car?
+Do You Need Full Coverage on a Financed Car?

-Yes, everyone who finances a vehicle must maintain full coverage auto insurance for the life of their loan.
+Yes, the required policy for car insurance for financed cars is a full coverage policy while your loan is active.
 The lender still, technically, owns any vehicle that still has a balance left on the loan.
-Lenders require clients to maintain full coverage auto insurance to protect their investment.
+Thus, lenders require clients to maintain full coverage auto insurance to protect their investments.

 Let’s say a financed vehicle still has $6,000 left on the loan and is totaled in an accident that was that driver’s fault.
-The driver still has to pay the balance of the loan.
-That’s where full coverage auto insurance comes into play.
+The driver still has to pay the balance of the loan, and that’s where full coverage auto insurance comes into play.

 If the driver simply had liability coverage, the auto insurance company wouldn’t pay a penny toward the claim.
 However, with full coverage, the insurance company would cut the check directly to the lender to pay down the loan.